k38f/flashbar/README.md

 # ⚡ flashbar

-Lightweight, pretty progress bars for Python CLI apps.
+A progress bar you can read end-to-end in one coffee break.

-Zero dependencies.
+One file. ~300 lines.
+No magic.
+No dependencies.
 Python 3.8+.
-Just install and go.

 <p align="center">
   <img src="demo.gif" alt="flashbar demo" width="600">